mahzabinrashid/chess/README.md

 The chess game provides different functionalities from the assignment specification:

-- Graphical interface using X11
+- Graphical interface using the XWindow Library
-- 1 levels of difficulty for the computer AI
+- 1 level of difficulty for the computer AI
 - Setup Mode
 - Play Modes of
   - Player vs Player